 The best way to prevent flu is to receive an influenza vaccination every year.
 The Centers for Disease Control and Prevention (CDC) recommends that everyone age 6 months and older get vaccinated annually.
 Flu vaccination is especially important this year to help protect individuals and prevent additional strain on an already overburdened US healthcare system.
-The best time to get vaccinated is in the early fall, as soon as vaccines is available.
+The best time to get vaccinated is in the early fall, before influenza viruses begin spreading in your community.
 However, vaccination throughout the flu season is still beneficial.
 To find locations where vaccines are available by zip code, visit https://vaccinefinder.org/.